 4. Yohji Yamamoto

-Yohji Yamamoto’s designs can be found in department stores all around the world, together with his Y’s streetwear collection.
+Yohji Yamamoto’s designs can be found in department stores worldwide, together with his Y’s streetwear collection.

 5. A Bathing Ape

-This streetwear brand has been worn by artists like Kanye West and the Notorious B.I.G.
-BAPE was founded in 1993 by the legendary stylist Nigo, and is famous for its loud logos and Ape motif.
+Artists have worn this streetwear brand, like Kanye West and the Notorious B.I.G.
+BAPE was founded in 1993 by the legendary stylist Nigo and is famous for its loud logos and Ape motif.

-In 2011 Nigo left BAPE and sold it to the I.T Group, when it has become a more mainstream brand.
+In 2011 Nigo left BAPE and sold it to the I.T Group when it became a more mainstream brand.

 Also Read: THE TOP 10 JAPANESE STREETWEAR BRANDS YOU NEED TO KNOW OF

 They may be familiar to many because their products are sold globally through their own stores and resellers.